FAQ

 Pediatric Hematology-Oncology

-For maintaining acute lymphoblastic leukemia, MTX (Methotrexate) is taken ce a week.
-If you forget to take it your scheduled day, take it as soon as you remember.
+For maintaining acute lymphoblastic leukemia, MTX (Methotrexate) is taken once a week.
+If you forget to take it on your scheduled day, take it as soon as you remember.
 Because the maintenance phase lasts about 2 years, setting reminders for your medication times is a good idea.

 -